maboa/MDN/live-streaming.md

 Adaptive Streaming
 ------------------

 One of the main priorities for live streaming is to keep the player synchronized with the stream, adaptive streaming is a method for doing this in the case of low bandwith.
 The idea is that the data transfer rate is monitored and if it looks like it's not keeping up, we drop down to a lower bandwidth (and consequently lower quality) stream.
-In order to have this capability, we need to use protocols that facilitate this.
+In order to have this capability, we need to use formats that facilitate this.
+Live streaming formats generally allow adaptive streaming by breaking streams into a series of small segments and making those segments avialable at different qualities and bit rates.

 Streaming Protocols